Team3128/mantaScouting-Osprey/README.md

-# Osprey-RapidReact
+# Osprey
-Front end scouting app for Rapid React, with customizability as the core concept
+Front end scouting app for Team 3128, with customizability as the core concept

-Commands:
- - clearStorage(): clears local storage.
-Should be used before the start of a new competition
- - resetGame(): use this if you accidentally start the game too early
- - getStorage(): returns all local storage data in the proper format for uploading

 Description:
-This is an electronic scouting system developed by FRC Team 3128, The Aluminum Narwhals, for use in the 2023 FRC Season "Charged Up".
-Download the files as a zip, open "index.html", and the webapp should open in your device's browser.
+This is an electronic scouting system developed by FRC Team 3128, The Aluminum Narwhals, for use in the 2025 FRC Season "Reefscape".
+Download the files as a zip, unzip, open "index.html", and the webapp should open in your device's browser.

+Find the latest [releases](https://github.com/Team3128/mantaScouting-Osprey/releases) here.

 References:
 https://github.com/kazuhikoarase/qrcode-generator/blob/master/js/README.md